 Secondly, McDonough Scholars are expected to keep a journal with reflections about leadership during their internship.
 All students completing the internship for graduation, both majors and minors, will be required to submit a reflective journal (via email) during their internship, as well as a final self-evaluation.

-ILS majors should also keep ongoing journal.
-This journal will help you write the Internship Reflection Paper, which will become part of your course grade for LEAD 403 (capstone seminar for the students in the ILS major).
+Students in the Global Leadership major should also keep an ongoing journal.
+This journal will help you write the Internship Reflection Paper, which will become part of your course grade in LEAD 403 (capstone seminar for the students in the Global Leadership major).
 Download the Internship Reflection Paper Prompt.

 The third step in the Leadership Internship process is a supervisor evaluation.
 Supervisors will receive an evaluation form via email.
-If the supervisor prefers, the evaluation can be in a format that the company already utilizes, or a letter to Ms. Saleem-Tanner evaluating your performance.
-If choosing this option, the internship supervisor should mail this directly to Ms. Maribeth Saleem-Tanner, Director of Civic Engagement (215 Fifth Street, Marietta, OH 45750).
+If the supervisor prefers, the evaluation can be in a format that the company already utilizes, or a letter to the Director of Civic Engagement evaluating your performance.
+If choosing this option, the internship supervisor should mail this directly to the Director of Civic Engagement (McDonough Center, Marietta College, 215 Fifth Street, Marietta, OH 45750).

 The final step in the Leadership Internship process is participation in the McDonough Leadership Conference the spring semester following internship completion.
 All students completing an internship to fulfill the graduation requirement will present either a poster session or participate on an internship panel during the conference in April.
 Students will work with the Director of Civic Engagement to plan and prepare this presentation.